chrisrobles/Cheatsheets/Career/find_a_job.md

+# Find a jobs

-# u/emnm47's How To Get A Job™ Speech
+## u/emnm47's How To Get A Job™ Speech

 Networking is EVERYTHING (or at least a skewed amount) now that apps are online, and it's easy to use filters.
 You must network to have a chance, unless you're in the top 3% of candidates (those people can toss a resume in and get lots of bites).
 If you continue to throw applications out there without networking, it is highly unlikely you will get picked up.
 I will get more into networking later BUT here are some steps for How To Get A Job™: